Anacardo89/kanban_cli/README.md

 # Kanboards - a Kanban CLI app
 ![image](demo.gif)

-Kanboards is a Trello CLI clone designed to be customizable and portable:
+Kanboards is a Trello clone for the CLI designed to be customizable and portable:
 - manage multiple projects
 - add/remove boards and move them around
 - tasks have checklists to further divide work